 I've found cutting with fabrics to be somewhat tricky - there's some trial in error involved.
 For instance, for Oliver's birthday, I made him a shirt with fabric that I cut from the machine.
 It worked pretty well.

 However, I tried to cut some flannel the other day, and it was a disaster.
-It was pulling all over the place, and it cut fine in some areas but horribly in the others.
+It was pulling all over the place, and it cut fine in some areas but horribly in others.

 I've found that the secret is to use something like heat and bond to make the fabric a little thicker.
 If you aren't going to be bonding it to something, you can at least attach it to some interfacing.